durgesh-plum/NBA-Shot-Predictor/README.md

-However, the random forests help us calculate the feature importance to see which features were the most impactful for predicting the shot outcome.
+However, the random forests help us calculate the feature importance to see which features are the most impactful for calculating the shot outcome.
+This is the best part of it.

 # Feature importance:
 This is great in understanding the importance factors for shot outcome.
-It's clear that shot distance and shot type are major factors followed by the assisters and the seconds left.
+It's clear that shot distance and shot type are major factors followed by the assisters and seconds left.

 ![Alt Text](https://github.com/durgesh-plum/NBA-Shot-Predictor/blob/main/image9.png)